What is Mammography?

 - Earlier identification of women at risk for cardiovascular diseases

-- Closer monitoring of risk factors (cholesterol, blood pressure, blood sugar)
+- Closer monitoring of risk factors (cholesterol, blood pressure, sugar)

 - Referral to cardiology if necessary